wandersoncferreira/code-review/README.md

 The Emacs everywhere goal continues.
 These are the main features of `code-review` to help you never leave Emacs to do Pull Request reviews.

-- Start review by URL using `code-review-start`
+- Start review from URL via `code-review-start`
 - Modern UI using [magit-section](https://emacsair.me/2020/01/23/magit-section/) and [transient](https://github.com/magit/transient)
-- Read to PR comments
+- Read Pull Request comments
 - Reply to comments
-- Include code suggestion
+- Include code suggestions
-- View `outdated` comments with right diff hunk context
+- View `outdated` comments with the right diff hunk context
-- Approve, Reject or Request changes in the PR
+- Approve, Reject or Request Changes for your PRs
 - Integrated with `forge-topic-view` via `code-review-forge-pr-at-point`
 - Fast track commands like "LGTM!
 Approved"
 - Review a single commit